 The ultimate aim of Basel III/CRD IV is to reduce leverage in order to bring institutions' weighted assets more in line with their Tier-1 capital.
-On an EU level, the leverage ratio requirements are phased in with initially a reporting period, a disclosure obligation as of 1 January 2015 and the migration to a binding harmonized requirement on 1 January 2018.
-In this regard, it is expected that the EBA will publish a report on the leverage ratio framework by the end of October 2016, which will be followed by a report by the European Commission on the impact and effectiveness of the leverage ratio and, if appropriate, a legislative proposal by the European Commission for a harmonized European leverage ratio framework by the end of December 2016.
-It is expected that such legislative proposal would enter into force on 1 January 2018.
+On an EU level, the leverage ratio requirements are phased in with initially a reporting period, a disclosure obligation as of 1 January 2015 and the migration to a binding harmonized requirement as part of the EU Banking Reforms (as further described below).
 If Basel III is followed under CRD IV, the leverage ratio may not fall below 3%, though there is still uncertainty as to the exact percentage and scope of the leverage ratio under CRD IV.
 The EU rules deviate from the Basel III rules in certain aspects (e.g. in imposing an additional systemic risk buffer) and (in respect of some provisions) provide national flexibility to apply more stringent prudential requirements than set in the EU (or Basel) framework.
-For example, with respect to the leverage ratio percentage, the Dutch government announced that it wishes to implement a leverage ratio of at least 4% for significant Dutch banks in anticipation of a European leverage ratio.
-The Dutch Minister of Finance explicitly indicated that this percentage will not apply to NWB Bank, given its specific business model of lending exclusively to municipal governments and public entities.
-In addition, the Dutch Minister of Finance stated that he will try to obtain appropriate leverage ratio agreements on a European level in respect of banks, such as NWB Bank.
-There is no guarantee such views will not change or such endeavors will be successful.
-In particular, in the same statement, the Minister of Finance stressed that banks, such as NWB Bank, should continue to improve their leverage ratio, because it is currently unclear what a harmonized European leverage ratio framework would entail for NWB Bank.
+In this respect, the European Commission has proposed a binding leverage ratio of 3% pursuant to the EU Banking Reforms (as further described below).
+According to the proposal, competent authorities remain responsible for monitoring leverage policies and processes of individual institutions and may impose additional measures to address risks of excessive leverage, if warranted.
+Prior to the announcement of the EU Banking Reforms, the Dutch government (that was in place until 26 October 2017) announced that it wished to implement a leverage ratio of at least 4% for significant Dutch banks.
+The Coalition Agreement of the new Dutch government dated 10 October 2017 states that the leverage ratio will be aligned with EU requirements and it thus appears a leverage ratio of 4% will no longer be actively pursued by the Dutch government, although there is no assurance this will be the case.
+In any case, the former Dutch Minister of Finance explicitly indicated that a 4% leverage ratio would not apply to NWB Bank, given its specific business model of lending exclusively to municipal governments and public entities.
+In addition, the former Dutch Minister of Finance stated that he will try to obtain appropriate leverage ratio agreements on a European level in respect of banks, such as NWB Bank.
+There is no guarantee such views will not change, including as a result of the recent change in the Dutch government, or any such endeavors will be successful.
+In particular, in the same statement, the former Dutch Minister of Finance stressed that banks, such as NWB Bank, should continue to improve their leverage ratio, because it is currently unclear what a harmonized European leverage ratio framework would entail for NWB Bank.
+International discussions regarding a possible leverage ratio surcharge for global systemically important banks ('G-SIBs') have resulted in the Basel III Reforms introducing such surcharge.
+NWB Bank does not currently qualify as such a G-SIB.